annechanchan/KubeScrape_PrometheusManifests/README.md

 </p>

 ## [KubeScrape](https://github.com/oslabs-beta/KubeScrape)
-KubeScrape is an open source dev tool that provides an intuitive way to view the health, structure, and live-metrics of your Kubernetes cluster.
+KubeScrape is an open-source dev tool that provides an intuitive way to view the health, structure, and live-metrics of your Kubernetes cluster.

 Please visit the below github release repository to download the KubeScrape application with one-click and try our K8 visualizer for yourself!
 Our team would love to hear your feedback and suggestions for enhancements.
 Please leave a star to help support our work!